• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Who benefits from a dental bridge?

-Dental bridges are a great choice for patients with missing teeth and some healthy neighboring dentition left for support.
+Dental bridges are an excellent choice for patients with missing teeth and healthy neighboring teeth available for support.
 Among other advantages, such a restoration can prevent tooth movement and facial sagging.

 Nichole McKenna